u0953009/11/README.md

    - 469 photos (225 successful + 244 unsuccessful) are used to validate
    - 236 photos (115 successful + 121 unsuccessful) are used to test.
    - In each training, a few models, over 50 epochs, with low loss and high accuracy were selected.
 Tests were done with these models and only the best results of them are described below.
+   - Test result graph
+	- Left half side is the output values of successful data test set.
+ 	- Right half side is the output values of unsuccessful data test set.
+	- If the output value is less than 0.5, the classifier judges as successful and the and the value is marked as blue in the graph.
+Otherwise, the classifier judges as unsuccessful and the value is marked as red in the graph.

    - Architecures
       - AlexNet, input shape (227, 227, 3)